Content on this page was generated by AI and has not been manually reviewed.

 What is split tunneling and should I use it for edge deployments?

 Split tunneling lets you choose which traffic goes through the VPN versus local network.
 It can improve performance for edge workloads that don’t require VPN protection for all traffic.
+Edge get vpn for free: a comprehensive guide to free vpn options, trials, and budget-friendly strategies for 2026

 Are there free Edge VPN options?